apache/couchdb/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code is written and works correctly;
 - [ ] Changes are covered by tests;
 - [ ] Documentation reflects the changes;
-- [ ] I will not forget to update [rebar.config.script](https://github.com/apache/couchdb/blob/master/rebar.config.script)
-      with the correct commit hash once this PR get merged.